 Kitten Development & Ideal Adoption Age

 When kittens are adopted too early, or are orphaned and hand raised, you’ll have extra challenges to bringing up baby.
+By watching mom, kittens learn to use the litter box, for example.
 What’s cute in a tiny kitten becomes aggravating or even dangerous when he gets older and can tip playtime into play aggression.

 Adopting a pair of kittens can be a good option, so the babies wrestle and play with each other rather than targeting your ankles.
+Learn more about cat-to-cat introductions here.
 If you are the “mother figure” it’s up to you to teach Baby about the litter box, playing “nice” and eating grown-up food.
 Learn more about kitten adoption do’s and don’ts here.

 Kitten Socialization For A Lifetime of Love

-Puppies get more attention when it comes to socialization, but this is equally important in kittens.
+Puppies get more attention when it comes to socialization and puppy developmental stages are a bit different.
+But socialization is equally important in kittens.
 The problem is–prime kitten socialization takes place between two-to-seven weeks of age!
 Oh, the baby will learn after that, but his is the best time to pre-program a cat for success.
 When you adopt a kitten at this age, it’s up to you to expose him to a wide range of situations so he’ll be willing to accept them as he ages.
-That’s called “socialization” and can mean the difference between a loving pet and a scaredy cat.
-You can find important details in the COMPLETE KITTEN CARE book.
+That’s called “socialization” and can mean the difference between living with a well-adjusted and loving feline, or dealing with a scared or aggressive cat.

 Good experiences with people and other pets during this time ensure they’ll be well-adjusted adult cats.
 It’s ideal for kittens to stay with their littermates and mother until twelve weeks of age so they learn best how to get along with other cats, and learn all the important “cat rules” of the world.
 But very often, shelters need the space and adopt out babies earlier–or the kitten is alone in the world anyway, and benefits from being adopted earlier.

-He should learn to accept being handled and groomed by you and strangers, so the veterinarian won’t have to fight him for an examination.
+Handling and grooming by you and strangers teaches him to accept such things, so the veterinarian won’t have to fight him for an examination.
 This is the best age to train him to accept the cat carrier and leash.
-That allows him to travel with you when necessary, either to the vet or groomers, or across town to visit Grandma.
+That allows him to travel with you when necessary, either to the vet or groomers or across town to visit Grandma.
 And if you think another pet (dog or cat), or a child might be in your future, introduce him to positive experiences at this age.
 That way, he’ll accept them as a normal part of his world and you’ll prevent behavior problems down the road.

 How old was your cat when you adopted him?
 Have you ever needed to hand-raise a kitten?
 What do you think is the best age to adopt–and why?
 Please share!